apache/doris/docs/en/docs/advanced/variables.md

     For debugging purpose.
 In Unique Key MoW table, in case of problems of reading data, setting value to `true` will also read deleted data.

+* `skip_missing_version`

+    In some scenarios, all replicas of tablet are having missing versions, and the tablet is unable to recover.
+This config can control the behavior of query.
+When it is opened, if the replica on be has missing versions, the query will directly skip this missing version, and only return the data of the existing version.
+You should only open it in the emergency scenarios mentioned above, because in normal scenarios, if the query ignores some missing versions on a replica and another replicas has all versions, the query will return incorrect results.

 * `default_password_lifetime`

 	Default password expiration time.
 The default value is 0, which means no expiration.
 The unit is days.
 This parameter is only enabled if the user's password expiration property has a value of DEFAULT. like: